JonAbrams/SpaceAce/README.md

 import react from 'react';

 export default function Todo({ space }) {
-  const todo = space.state; // The entire state is the todo const { setState } = space;
+  const todo = space.state; // The entire state from this space is the todo const { setState } = space;
   const doneClassName = todo.done ? 'done' : '';